 Group Sessions begin: Sunday, February 11

-Small group tutoring is available for introductory and intermediate language courses for Chinese, French, Japanese, Russian, and Spanish.
+Small group tutoring is available for introductory and intermediate language courses for Arabic, Chinese, French, Japanese, Russian, and Spanish.

 Students in other language courses are encouraged to meet with their instructors for extra assistance.